nuagenetworks/nuagenetworks.github.io/_posts/2016-03-14-Routing-to-Underlay for FIP and SNAT.md

 - Coexistence with default route

-In today’s implementation, the FIP/SNAT action is only taken when there is no matching prefix found in the routing table for the domain.
-This means it effectively acts as an implicit default or last-resort route.
-In case your domain design relies on a default route, then FIP/SNAT action will never be taken.
+Today’s implementation is fully inline with the routing behaviour in OpenStack.
+This means that FIP/SNAT action is only taken when there is no matching prefix found in the routing table for the domain.
+In case you have provisioned a default route in the domain, it will take priority and FIP/SNAT action will never be taken.

-As part of R4, we are adding support to add a specific route on when to perform "routing-to-underlay".
-This allows administrators to rely on underlay-forwarding for very specific prefixes.
-This enables very interesting use cases to access specific shared resources in a private cloud over SNAT, for example: directly access package repositories or object storage.
+Again, we are adding support so you can use both: you are then able to add a specific route to a domain on when to perform "routing-to-underlay".
+This allows administrators to develop very interesting use cases to access specific shared resources, for example: directly access package repositories or object storage without having to go via a gateway.

 # What's next ?
 By now you have seen how to setup routing-to-underlay for FIP/SNAT mechanisms.
 Most of the work is one-off as part of setting up your infrastructure.
 After that, it becomes quite easy to selectively enable it for the domains/subnets you like.
 When you are not sure about the final use cases for your cloud, you may want to prepare the infrastructure anyway, you never know when it becomes required !